-Istanbul State Symphony Orchestra’s roots goes back to the beginning of the nineteenth century.
-In 1827, Ottoman Sultan Mahmut II invited the famous Italian opera composer Gaetano Donizetti’s brother, Guiseppe Donizetti, and awarded him “Pasha” title.
-Donizetti Pasha founded Mızıka-i Humayun (Imperial Ottoman Orchestra), which is the predecessor of the Istanbul State Symphony Orchestra, and remained as its musical director for over twenty five years until his death in 1856.
-Then many Italian conductors; such as Angelo Mariani, Pisani and Callisto Guatelli followed the path which Donizetti Pasha opened.
-After having its first Turkish musical director Saffet Atabinen, the orchestra made his first European tour to Vienna, Berlin, Dresden, Munich, Budapest and Sofia in 1917, which included Beethoven’s Eroica, Wagner’s Parsifal Prelude and Weber’s Oberon Ouverture.
+Istanbul State Symphony Orchestra’s roots go back to the beginning of the 19th Century.
+In 1827, Ottoman Sultan Mahmut II invited the famous Italian opera composer Gaetano Donizetti’s brother, Guiseppe Donizetti and awarded him “Pasha” title.
+Donizetti Pasha founded Mızıka-i-Humayun, Imperial Ottoman Orchestra, which is the predecessor of the Istanbul State Symphony Orchestra.
+He remained as its Musical Director for over twenty five years until his death in 1856.
+The orchestra made the first European tours to Vienna, Berlin, Dresden, Munich, Budapest and Sofia in 1917.

 After the foundation of the Turkish Republic by Mustafa Kemal Atatürk in 1923, Mızıka-i-Humayun was moved to Ankara, newly founded Republic’s capital.
 In 1945, its name was changed as “Istanbul Municipality Symphony Orchestra” and as “Istanbul State Symphony Orchestra” in 1972 after it had been assigned to Ministry of Culture.